tnhi26990/casino_games/README.md

 Node.js and npm installed: Make sure you have both installed on your system (https://nodejs.org/en/download/).

+Homebrew installed: Homebrew is needed to install CMake.
+To	 install	 Homebrew, simply paste the command from https://brew.sh into your terminal and run.

+CMake installed: To	install CMake,	simply type “brew install	 cmake” in the	terminal.

 ## How to run the application:

 To run the code, please follow the below instructions: